plasmatech8/Typhon/README.md

 ### Imports/Exports

-Imports are the same as Python. i.e. `import module from package`.
+Imports are the same as Python. i.e. `from package import module`.

 All attributes of a module will be exported by default.
-If the `export` keyword is present, then only those attributes will be exported.
-Alternatively, the `@export` decorator may be a good idea.
+If the `export` keyword is present, then only those attributes will be exported. (e.g. `export my_function`)

-### Asyncrony/parallelism

-There will be no async-await syntax.

-Instead, function calls may be prefixed with `go` (i.e. `go myFunction()`), which will run the code in a seperate thread and returns a Promise.

-These threads act the same way as Python multithreading - which is not actually parallel, but switches between running Bytecode between each thread.
-When a blocking operation/IO occurs, then the other threads will continue running.

-This method will allow ability to easily distinguish between parallel/sequencial code, and makes it easy to switch between the two methods.
+It is also possible to add a `@export` decorator for a more convenient.

 ### Typing